bitnami/charts/bitnami/kong/README.md

 ## Introduction

 This chart bootstraps a [kong](https://github.com/bitnami/bitnami-docker-kong) deployment on a [Kubernetes](https://kubernetes.io) cluster using the [Helm](https://helm.sh) package manager.
 It also includes the [kong-ingress-controller](https://github.com/bitnami/bitnami-docker-kong-ingress-controller) container for managing Ingress resources using Kong.

+Extra functionalities beyond the Kong core are extended through plugins.
+Kong is built on top of reliable technologies like NGINX and provides an easy-to-use RESTful API to operate and configure the system.

 Bitnami charts can be used with [Kubeapps](https://kubeapps.com/) for deployment and management of Helm Charts in clusters.